thecodingmachine/graphqlite/docs/internals.md

 GraphQLite knows that is must inject a `ResolveInfo` instance because it comes with a `ResolveInfoParameterMapper` class that implements the [`ParameterMapperInterface`](https://github.com/thecodingmachine/graphqlite/blob/master/src/Mappers/Parameters/ParameterMapperInterface.php)).

-You can register your own parameter mappers using the `SchemaFactory::addParameterMapper()` method.
+You can register your own parameter mappers using the `SchemaFactory::addParameterMapper()` method, or by tagging the service as "graphql.parameter_mapper" if you are using the Symfony bundle.

 <div class="alert alert-info">Use a parameter mapper if you want to inject an argument in a method and if this argument
 is not a GraphQL input type</div>